L1uv1a/GPS-SMS-rescue-device/README.md

 - I2C

 # Challenge
 - The first one is power - energy suplies.
 Because of that our second prototype has been burned down and we are ordering new part, so we do not have demo nor picture yet.
-(Don't worry, it has work, it was just burned down because we change battery).
+(Don't worry, it has work, it was just burned down because we change battery - the new battery was too strong).
 - The second challenge is soldering components, we have most of its done, until the device for soldering too strong for SIM part, so it destroyed the SIM part.
 - The third challenge is bad component.
 Our SIM IC firmware is fake, so we have to change it completely.
 - The forth problem is GPS, it cannot recieve location when you in house.